evadne/gemini-notes/README.md

 Re-flash original bootloader from Planet if/when they add this as a switch in their own ROM.

+## System Customisation

+### Disable auto-updating of Google app and lock it to factory version (7.x)

+There is a feature in Nova Launcher which allows searching Google as an overlay when the user types in the Home Screen.
+Google app versions 8.x and newer broke the overlay so the background is no longer semi-transparent.
+The factory version in Planet’s May 2018 firmware is v 7.x and so far it has been fine.

+Go to Settings, Apps and find Google, then attempt to Uninstall / Disable.
+When asked whether to restore factory version, answer YES, then re-enable and go to Google Play, find the Google app and disable auto-updates for the Google app.

 ## Miscellaneous

 ### Other Magisk Modules